influxdata/telegraf/plugins/inputs/syslog/README.md

   ## Zero means unlimited.
   # read_timeout = "0s"

-  ## The framing technique with which it is expected that messages are transported (default = "octet-counting").
+  ## Framing technique used for messages transport
-  ## Whether the messages come using the octect-counting (RFC5425#section-4.3.1, RFC6587#section-3.4.1),
+  ## Available settings are:
-  ## or the non-transparent framing technique (RFC6587#section-3.4.2).
+  ##   octet-counting  -- see RFC5425#section-4.3.1 and RFC6587#section-3.4.1
-  ## Must be one of "octect-counting", "non-transparent".
+  ##   non-transparent -- see RFC6587#section-3.4.2
   # framing = "octet-counting"

   ## The trailer to be expected in case of non-transparent framing (default = "LF").